katherine-26/IoT-home--based-health-monitoring-prototype-/README.md

 - *ESP32 Microcontroller* for Wi-Fi connectivity
 - *DHT22 Sensor* to monitor temperature and humidity
 - MAX30102 sensor to monitor haert rate and oxygen saturation
-- *Web Dashboard* built with [lovable.app](https://lovable.app)
+- *Web Dashboard* built with [lovable.app]
-- Real-time data collection,transmission and visualization
+- Real-time data collection, transmission and visualization
-- Buzzer alert for abnormal readings (optional)
+- Buzzer alert for abnormal readings (optional) -simulation tested on [wokwi] an online simulator **Note**wokwi and lovable app are not connected.wokwi was used for simulation, while lovable.app was used to build the actual web dashboard for dispalying rea-time data from the ESP32 device.

 ## Dashboard Screenshots